mpw-code/Cybersecurity/CompTIA Network+/osi-model.md

 - Encapsulation when data goes DOWN the model from 7 (Application) to 1 (Physical).
 - De-encapsulation when data goes UP the model from 1 (Physical) to 7 (Application).

-## Application (Layer 7)
+## Application (Layer 7) - software on your machine
 Are not the GUI applications.
 Application protocols.
 Applications sits on top of this Layer 7.
 Application protocols: SMTP, SNMP, HTTP, FTP, LDP, IMAP, Telnet, POP3, NNTP, EDI

-## Presentation (Layer 6)
+## Presentation (Layer 6) - software on your machine
 Format the data.
 Data conversion.
 Compression.
 Encryption and decryption.
 Formats: ASCII, EBCDIC, TIFF, JPEG, MPEG, MIDI

+## Session (Layer 5) - software on your machine
+Provides logical connection between machines.
+Creates, monitors, shutdown the session.
+Full duplex: send and receive data at the same time
+Half duplex: send and receive data NOT at the same time.
+Wait between messages.
+Simplex: Can only send (like a satelite)
+Network File Systemen (NFS), NetBIOS

+## Transport (Layer 4)

+## Network (Layer 5)

+## Data Link (Layer 6)

+## Physical (Layer 7)